 Graduated from London College of Communication, Ingrid is a documentary and portrait photographer, filmmaker and participatory visual media facilitator.
 Her studies in social and visual anthropology made a major shift to her career triggered her passion for community engagement and self-representation and led her to found Fotosynthesis.
 She has more than 10 years of experience in designing and implementing participatory media projects within the education, museums and international development sectors in Europe, West and Central Africa and Latin America with INGOs such as Interpeace, International Catalan Institute of Peace, United States Institute of Peace, Conciliation Resources and Beyond Skin (Northern Ireland) As an executive director of Fotosynthesis, she continues to exhibit her work and undertakes photographic and filmmaking assignments and long term projects around peacebuilding, migration, identities, memories using different alternative and historical photography processes.
 She is also an associate of Insightshare delivering participatory video processes. www.ingridguyon.com

-Sara has joined our team in 2014 as a a non-executive director.
-She acts as an adviser and brings her expertise in participatory methods, evaluation and international development and knowledge in working with museums and schools.
+Sara has joined our team in 2014 as a non-executive director.
+She acts as an adviser and brings her expertise in participatory methods, evaluation, international development, museums and schools.
 She studied Archaeology and Anthropology at the University of Oxford, UK.
-After graduation she started working for Survival International, before joining the Insightshare team as a facilitator, trainer, and project manager of participatory video projects, both internationally and in the UK.
-Projects have ranged from long-term capacity-building programmes to shorter term engagements, with diverse groups and issues such as migrants in the UK; indigenous groups in Asia and the Americas – issues of food sovereignty and climate change resilience; participatory video for monitoring and evaluation.
-Partners have included grassroots groups and larger organisations such as the British Council, the United Nations, UNDP, Mercy Corps, Transparency International, Comic Relief, Christian Aid and FairTrade Foundation.
+After graduation she started working for Survival International, before joining Insightshare as a facilitator, trainer, and project manager of participatory video projects, both internationally and in the UK.
+Her work ranges from long-term capacity-building programmes to shorter term engagements with diverse groups and issues such as migrants in the UK; indigenous groups in Asia and the Americas – around food sovereignty, climate change resilience; participatory video for monitoring and evaluation.
+Partners have included grassroots groups and larger organisations such as the British Council, the United Nations, UNDP, Mercy Corps, Transparency International, Comic Relief, Christian Aid.

 ANNA SITJÀ SUÑÉ